diogomsilvaa/SIRS-StarDrive/VM-Application/README.md

   -storeType PKCS12 -storepass changeit
 ```

+change on application.properties tha path to the key

 ## Network
 In ORACLE go to setting->network and then:
 1. In adapter 1 make sure it´s attached to internal network with the name sw-2 and generate new MAC address